 More and more people (myself included) are trading in their modern, stressful lives for a quieter existence that involves spending more time at home.
 This is how I started living a slow life after moving to the seafront of Hastings last year.
 Slow living, has since, become a lifestyle that aligns perfectly with my values.
 It helps me stay balanced and allows me to enjoy a quieter pace of life.
 The best place to start integrating slow living into your life is at home.

-Just to get clear and before I continue: slow living doesn’t literally mean doing everything at a slower speed.
-Don’t get me wrong, this might apply to some activities, but on the whole slow living is more concerned with prioritising your time in order to appreciate simple pleasures (watching the sunrise and sunset, visit the local market place to buy seasonal produce, cook nourishing meals, potter around at home, read a book, sip a cup of tea and so on).
+Just to get clear and before I continue: slow living doesn’t mean doing everything at a slower speed.
+Don’t get me wrong, this might apply to some activities, but on the whole slow living is more concerned with prioritising your time to appreciate simple pleasures (watching the sunrise and sunset, visiting the local marketplace to buy seasonal produce, cooking nourishing meals, potter around at home, read a book, sip a cup of tea and so on).
 You prioritise and focus on what’s essential and what truly matters to you.

-Simply put, it’s about reconnecting with the world around you, living in-sync with the seasons, but most of all doing all those things you love to do and brings you joy.
-Slow living embraces a simple lifestyle full of home-cooked meals, rituals, being fully present in the moment, making every day meaningful and spend your time wisely.
+Simply put, it’s about reconnecting with the world around you, living in sync with the seasons, but most of all doing all those things you love to do and bring you joy.
+Slow living embraces a simple lifestyle full of home-cooked meals, and rituals, being fully present in the moment, making every day meaningful and spending your time wisely.

 So how can you embrace slow living and all it entails?

-As mentioned above, I only started practising slow living when we moved to Hastings last year, it felt like the time had slowed down – which was really refreshing.
-As I had spent the last couple of years de-cluttering my possessions and simplify my life, this process allowed me to get clarity of what I wanted my life to be like and what kind of woman I wanted to be.
+As mentioned above, I only started practising slow living when we moved to Hastings last year, it felt like the time had slowed down – which was refreshing.
+As I had spent the last couple of years de-cluttering my possessions and simplifying my life, this process allowed me to get clarity on what I wanted my life to be like and what kind of woman I wanted to be.

-Not only this; because I’ve simplified our home, day-to-day life, gadgets etc., daily ‘chores’ have become meaningful routines, I love pottering around at home, keeping it clean, rearrange furniture, change the decor according to the season we are in – I’ve created more time and space for what truly matters to me.
+Not only this; because I’ve simplified our home, day-to-day life, gadgets etc., daily ‘chores’ have become meaningful routines, I love pottering around at home, keeping it clean, rearranging furniture, changing the decor according to the season we are in – I’ve created more time and space for what truly matters to me.

 I cook healthy, nourishing and comforting meals with seasonal produce, I go for walks along the beach, I spend my money more mindfully, I’ve curated a capsule wardrobe, skincare, make-up, fragrance and jewellery collection – I’ve only kept what I LOVE, NEED and USE.
 Everything else I’ve let go of.